Bernards Township Charterday Mr Local History - Join the fun

 Just click on the map to zoom around or find parking areas.

-Charter Day commemorates the Saturday,May 24, 1760. anniversary of the granting of a township Charter by King George II of England, establishing Bernardston Township.
-This act was as a courtesy and in appreciation for the services of Sir Francis Bernard, Royal Governor of New Jersey.
-From January 27, 1758 to July 4, 1760 Sir Francis Bernard, son of a British Reverend was appointed for two years as Royal Governor of New Jersey.
+Charter Day commemorates the Saturday,May 24, 1760, anniversary of King George II of England granting a township charter, establishing Bernardston Township.
+This act was a courtesy and in appreciation for the services of Sir Francis Bernard, Royal Governor of New Jersey.
+From January 27, 1758, to July 4, 1760, Sir Francis Bernard, son of a British Reverend, was appointed for two years as Royal Governor of New Jersey.

 This website uses cookies.